cocoaheads-berlin/cocoaheads-berlin.github.com/index.markdown

 # CocoaHeads Berlin Members

-To be created: a list of CocoaHeads Berlin members links to websites, Twitter, etc.
+The list of our members is on our Meetup [page](http://www.meetup.com/Cocoaheads-Berlin/members/)